veronicatesei/hcl-universal-orchestrator-chart/README.md

 For more information on verifying a file with gpg keys, see [GnuPG documentation](https://www.gnupg.org/gph/en/manual.html).

-Method 2: Using RPM (System Package Verification)
+Method 2: Using RPM (System Package Verification) for .rpm files
- 1. Import the GPG public key:
+ 1. Import the HCL Universal Orchestrator public key

     ```bash
     sudo rpm --import <path-to-gpg-public-key>
     ```
- 2. Verify the package:
+ 2. Verify the OCLI file's signature using the following command:

     ```bash
     rpm -K <path-to-OCLI-file>
     ```